 Programs of Study

 American Sign Language

 American Sign Language (ASL) classes meet the foreign language requirements for SDSU undergraduates.

 Bilingual Credential Program

 The Bilingual Credential is available to students interested in teaching in a bilingual elementary school classroom.
 The credential authorizes the holder to teach in any self-contained bilingual or regular classroom in which one teacher is responsible for all the subjects commonly taught.
 In addition, it authorizes the teacher to provide instruction in the primary language.
 Also, the Bilingual Credential authorizes teachers to teach in designated English Language Development (ELD) classrooms, and to provide specially designated content instruction in English.
-The B-ITEP undergraduate pathway typically takes four years and integrates the bachelor's and credential program.

 - Multiple Subject (Elementary)

 Master of Arts in Dual Language and English Learner Education

 The master's program provides teachers and others in the education profession with skills in critiquing current school programs from a social equity and social justice perspective.
 Two options available: Critical Literacy & Social Justice and Outside Specialization